wf42/second-discordbot/README.md

 # first-discordbot
-tis is my first discord bot
+tis is my first discord bot🤖
+It was an experience, nothing more, nothing less, and it was a wonderful experience and I learned a lot of things✨